-When three or more boats are on the same line and a cox reasonably considers that there is not enough room between his boat and the others the cox may call by its boat number one of the crews and say "(Boat Number --1)" -"Attention!" - "Give Way!!", and the boat called must change its course sufficiently to leave the crowded boat enough room or it may be penalised by the Umpire who may awarding a time penalty of 30 seconds, or may disqualify the crew or take other appropriate measures under the rules.
+When three or more boats are on the same line and a member of the crew reasonably considers that there is not enough room between their boat and the others they may call to the other crew(s) and say "(Crew name (or any other identifying characteristic)" -"Attention!" - "Give Way!!", and the boat called must change its course sufficiently to leave the crowded boat enough room or it may be penalised by the Umpire who may award a time penalty of 30 seconds or may disqualify the crew or take other appropriate measures under the rules.